As Goes January...Revisited

 But, as goes January, so goes the year?
 Not so fast.

 It is not unusual to have a down January.
 Since 1961, about a third of the years have seen a January with negative equity market returns: 19 of 55, to be exact.

 Of these 19, only six had years where earnings declined, the rest saw increases in earnings.
 On average, the S&P 500 Index returned 3.56% in these 19 years.
 However, when earnings increased for those years when January was negative, the return increased to 6.51%.

 Admittedly, earnings growth has slowed, but it remains positive.
-Ultimately, market prices tend to follow earnings (see chart at right or above on mobile devices).
+Ultimately, market prices tend to follow earnings (see chart at right).